oiwjewe/network-security-detector/README.md

 <h3>Usage:</h3>

-To run this script, you will need to use the Docker image available in Docker Hub.
-For this, follow the instructions bellow to run in Debian Linux Distributions.
-For other Linux distributions or operational systems or troubleshooting errors that may occur during Docker installation in your environment, please refer to the official Docker documentation at https://docs.docker.com/get-docker/
+To run this script, you’ll need to use the Docker image available on Docker Hub.
+Follow the instructions below for Debian-based Linux distributions.
+For other Linux distributions, operating systems, or if you encounter any issues during Docker installation, please refer to the official Docker documentation at https://docs.docker.com/get-docker/

 *Run the commands bellow in your terminal.
 If Docker is already installed in your environment, skip to step 5:*